Esgar Guarín, MD (Dr. G)

 It is very clear that it has been easier, from the medical standpoint, to control the release of a single egg from an ovary every month than it is to try to control millions of spermatozoa being produced on a daily basis in the testicles.
 Thus, women have had to deal with a BIGGER burden when it comes to contraception; as the vast majority of available options are targeted to them.
 Even reproductive campaigns are almost always directed to females with little participation of men.

-We owe it to women, we owe them being active participants in permanent reproductive decisions.
-We owe them this, as they have already a fair share bearing children and giving birth, for them now to have to carry a heavier weight with permanent contraception.
-We also owe it to ourselves, as we can demonstrate that we care and are responsible as well.
+We owe it to women.
+We owe them being active participants in permanent reproductive decisions.
+We owe them this as they have already had a fair share bearing children and giving birth, for them now to have to carry a heavier weight with the risks of permanent contraception.
+We also owe it to ourselves (men), as we can demonstrate that we care and are responsible as well.

 #2, We owe it to our children!!

-Families are the center of society, intimate social laboratories where people grow either affect-rich or affect-deprived.
-The classical or traditional definition of family has morphed into a very enriching plurality, demonstrating that the number or gender of its members matter less than their efforts and intentions.
+Families are the functional core of society, intimate social laboratories where people grow either affect-rich or affect-deprived.
+The ‘classic’ or ‘traditional’ definition of family has morphed into a very enriching plurality, demonstrating that the number or gender of its members matters less than their efforts and intentions.
 Despite that plurality, still making poor or untimely decisions regarding contraception can seriously affect the integrity of families and their members.

-Poor contraceptive decisions could greatly affect CHILDREN.
+Poor contraceptive decisions could greatly AFFECT CHILDREN.
 Many individuals will accept and adapt to unplanned pregnancies by adjusting their resources, and welcoming the new addition to their lives.
-They create their own plural concept of family (single vs. multiple parents, etc), but ultimately strive for a nurturing environment for their children.
-Unfortunately many others will struggle and will not adapt, leaving children behind; not being responsible for them and leading to dysfunctional environments that in the end will affect the growth and development of the unattended offspring.
+They create their own plural concept of family (single/multiple parents, mom/dad, mom/mom, etc), but ultimately striving for a nurturing environment for their children.
+Unfortunately many others will struggle and will not adapt, leaving children behind, not being responsible for them; and leading to dysfunctional environments that, ultimately, will affect the growth and development of the unattended children.

 #3, Empowerment of men, women, and families!!

-By choosing permanent sterilization, we are giving up a very important function of the human being: reproduction.
-Making such decision demonstrates that we care and are up for the challenge ahead of supporting a family with the appropriate resources (emotional, social and financial).
+By choosing permanent sterilization, we are giving up a very important function as human beings: REPRODUCTION.
+However, making such decision demonstrates that WE CARE and are up for the challenge ahead of supporting a family with the appropriate resources (emotional, social and financial).

-A vasectomy empowers men because it shows that WE CARE and are willing to be active participants in reproductive decisions.
-A vasectomy empowers women because it relieves them from the heavy burden of contraception at the time of a permanent decision.
-Finally, A vasectomy empowers families because it allows them to allocate time, effort and resources more efficiently for its growth and continued pursuit of happiness.
+A vasectomy EMPOWERS MEN because it shows that WE CARE and are willing to be active participants in reproductive decisions.
+A vasectomy EMPOWERS WOMEN because it relieves them from the heavy burden of contraception.
+Finally, A vasectomy EMPOWERS FAMILIES because it allows them to allocate time, effort and resources more efficiently for their growth and continued pursuit of happiness.